 Hi, my name is Cerian Jenkins.

 I’m an animal lover, a passionate intersectional activist, and a general hot mess who originates from Aberystwyth but currently lives in Bath.
 Obsessed with all things feminist, politics and nerd.
-I also have cancer.
+I also

 In September 2018, and at 30 years old, I was diagnosed with Hodgkin Lymphoma Stage 4, which has spread from my lymph nodes to my shoulder, spine, pelvis and right hip.
 The diagnosis turned my life upside down, and so I resorted to a common coping technique of mine; blogging.